“Nobody ever says to men, how can you be a Congressman and a father.”

 The table above seems to indicate that the majority of Americans would like Congress to pass laws that address specific issues affecting broad swaths of the populace.
 They would like, in other words, to have Congress use our collective resources to make the lives of ordinary Americans better.
 Congress seems unable to substantively represent the interests of ordinary Americans, but does appear able to deliver on the wishes of corporations and the rich.
 For example, in the 2008 Great Recession, Congress bailed out banks and other financial institutions without providing corresponding help for the millions of people who lost their homes.
 In another example, Congress passed a tax reform act in 2017.
 Analyses of the change indicate that by 2027, 83 percent of the tax reduction benefits will go to the top 1 percent of wage earners.
 (9) Even worse, the tax cut ballooned the federal deficit and did not stimulate the economy as promised.
 This begs the question: What is the purpose of Congress if it typically does not act in accord with public opinion?
 And another: Could the lack of substantive representation be a key reason why Congress’ public-approval rate typically hovers between only 20 and 25 percent?
 Discuss among your classmates, friends, and family.

 Congress has acted in the interests of ordinary Americans and will do so in the future only if enough representatives and senators are sufficiently afraid of the one real source of power that people have—their votes.
-For example, outside of the South, solid majority support for civil rights legislation combined with various civil rights group’s legal, public relations, and civil disobedience strategies put enough pressure on Congress to pass the Civil Rights Act of 1964—even though a white majority was still uncomfortable with integration then.
+For example, outside of the South, solid majority support for civil rights legislation combined with various legal, public relations, and civil disobedience strategies by civil rights groups put enough pressure on Congress to pass the Civil Rights Act of 1964—even though a majority of Whites was still uncomfortable with integration then.
 (10) Similarly, growing environmentalism among the public and the first Earth Day celebration were instrumental in convincing President Nixon and enough representatives and senators to establish the Environmental Protection Agency, to pass the Clean Water Act, and to enhance the Clean Air Act.

 What if . . . ?